 Chemotherapy is the use of drugs to kill tumor cells.
-Chemotherapy drugs work in several ways, each unique to the type of treatment recommended, (1) by destroying the tumor's DNA directly; (2) by restricting the tumor cell's ability to divide, grow, and invade healthy tissue; or (3) by blocking the blood supply to the tumor itself and inhibiting the growth of new blood vessels that would otherwise feed the tumor.
+Chemotherapy drugs work in several ways, each unique to the type of treatment recommended, by (1) destroying the tumor's DNA directly; (2) restricting the tumor cell's ability to divide, grow, and invade healthy tissue; or (3) blocking the blood supply to the tumor itself and inhibiting the growth of new blood vessels that would otherwise feed the tumor.